A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 But to us

-Every human is equally important"
+Every human being is important"

 And while she had no shortage of critics

-And I never hidden fact"
+And I have never that fact"

 "I think the Honorable Gentleman knows